The David Schindler Professorship in Aquatic Science Lecture

 Established in 2008, the David Schindler Endowed Professorship in Aquatic Science is the first-ever endowed professorship at the University, valued at $1 million.
 The endowment was given to the University by an anonymous donor who wished to honour the work of Dr. David Schindler, a former Trent professor and one of the world’s leading limnologists (a specialist in the study of freshwater lakes and rivers).

-A presentation by Dr. Robert Howarth
+A presentation by Dr. John P. Smol

 This is a free event, open to the public

 There will be a reception following the lecture